aistabci/abci-docs/en/docs/faq.md

 A user group who are using the **Old Area** `/groups[1-2]/gAA50NNN` had been also allocated the **New Area** at `/groups/gAA50NNN`.
 Both the **Old and New Area** are accessible from all the interactive nodes and all the existing computing nodes (The Compute Node (V)).

-For the groups newly created in FY2021, only **New Area** will be allocated, so data migration will not be performed.
+For the groups newly created in FY2021, only **New Area** will be allocated, so it is not a target of data migration.
+As results, it is not affected by data migration.

 ### Basic Strategy